WICG/bundle-preloading/implementation.md

 - Application developers can adopt the bundled response format as a simple one-file deployment payload, and use a polyfill in production.
 - Applications can use native support instead of the polyfill as browsers add support.
-- Static web servers can serve entire bundled response files without understanding bundle subresource requests.
+- Static Web servers can serve entire bundled response files without understanding bundle subresource requests.
 - Proxies can be used to support bundle subresource requests for existing servers.
 - Intermediaries can cache or ignore bundle subresource requests by interpreting new and existing `Cache-Control` header values.

 Each of these use-cases stands on its own, and can provide motivation for adoption of the resource bundle format and protocol while implementation in browsers is still ongoing.
-We believe that gradual adoption is important, because it will help us collect real-world feedback during the design phase and build confidence in the design as it progresses towards becoming an interoperable web standard.
+We believe that gradual adoption is important, because it will help us collect real-world feedback during the design phase and build confidence in the design as it progresses towards becoming an interoperable Web standard.

 ## Implementation Areas

-The champions of this proposal, who maintain this repository, want to promote software development that would help the web ecosystem successfully adopt and migrate to preloading resources from bundled responses.
+The champions of this proposal, who maintain this repository, want to promote software development that would help the Web ecosystem successfully adopt and migrate to preloading resources from bundled responses.

 We forsee the need for the following implementation efforts (and expect to support efforts along these lines):

 - **Browsers**: Implementations of bundle preloading APIs
 - **Bundlers and frameworks**: Support for loading subresources using the bundle preload API.
-- **Proxies and web servers** (such as Apache and nginx): support for bundle preloading requests
+- **Proxies and Web servers** (such as Apache and nginx): support for bundle preloading requests
-- **Dynamic web server standards** (such as WSGI, Rack, Java Servlets and Express.js): middleware for bundle preloading requests
+- **Dynamic Web server standards** (such as WSGI, Rack, Java Servlets and Express.js): middleware for bundle preloading requests

 We also expect to need polyfills for using/emulating bundles loading in browsers without native support.